TaydenWhite/taydenwhite.github.io/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 **Welcome to Aarya's Hugo Website!**

-The purpose of this website is to showcase my skills and projects.
+The purpose of this website is to showcase my skills and projects for anyone to see.
 {{% /blocks/lead %}}

 {{% blocks/section color="info" %}}